 Horse/pony MAY NOT be entered in Lot J01.
 Equipment may include approved gymkhana equipment.
 Judged on the HORSE'S ability as pleasure mount.
 Regular Judging.
-One premium allowed per exhibitor.
+No premium.

 - 1. Novice Exhibitor Grades 3-5

 - 2. Exhibitor Grades 3-6

 - 3. Exhibitor Grades 7-13